 Margaret L. Behm has received the B. Riney Green Award from Tennessee Alliance for Legal Services, recognizing her commitment to promoting inter-program cooperation and strengthening access to justice across the state in her three-year role as Chair of the Tennessee Access to Justice Commission.
 She has also received the David C. Rutherford Award, recognizing the highest standards of professionalism, charitable contribution in the legal field and in the community as a whole, and the spirit of collegiality among bench and bar.

-Michael Bressman, Candi Henry, Elizabeth Sitgreaves, and Tyler Chance Yarbro were each named to the Tennessee Bar Association’s 2015 Pro Bono Honor Roll.
+Margaret L. Behm, Michael Bressman, and Candi Henry were each named to the Tennessee Bar Association’s 2016 Pro Bono Honor Roll.
 Henry has been named to the list each year since 2011.

 Together, our attorneys serve as volunteers or board members for 21 different non-profit entities and community organizations.